-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. \$15 copay for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically III Beneficiaries meeting the For beneficiaries with a valid diabetes diagnosis and who meet the following requirements: participation requirements will receive up to \$100 in reimbursement for diabetes-related care.
+Complete at least one visit to a Primary Care Physician or Specialist during the plan year Complete at least one retinopathy scan and review results with ophthalmologist during the plan year Complete at least one A1c test during the plan year Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$30 copay for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 Prior Authorization may be required.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed Transportation (Additional Routine) Routine transportation for up to 24 trips every year.
-A trip is considered one-way transportation by taxi, van, medical transport, or rideshare services to a plan approved health-related location. \$0 copay Prior Authorization is required.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.